terraware/terraware-web/remote-backend/README.md

 a remote backend, e.g., if you want to test how a UI change works with a real-world data set.
 Here's how to set that up using Docker Desktop on MacOS.

+1. Generate a self-signed certificate.
+The following command should work.
+You'll only need to do this once.

+    openssl req \
+        -x509 \
+        -nodes \
+        -days 3650 \
+        -subj "/C=US/ST=HI/O=Terraformation/CN=localhost" \
+        -addext "subjectAltName=DNS:localhost" \
+        -newkey rsa:2048 \
+        -keyout self-signed.key \
+        -out self-signed.crt

-1. Figure out the server URL you want to use, e.g., `https://terraware.io` for production.
+2. Figure out the server URL you want to use, e.g., `https://terraware.io` for production.
-2. Set `REACT_APP_TERRAWARE_API` to that URL in the `.env` file in the repo root directory.
+3. Set `REACT_APP_TERRAWARE_API` to that URL in the `.env` file in the repo root directory.
-3. Start (or restart) the Node dev server, e.g., by running `yarn start:dev` in the repo root directory.
+4. Start (or restart) the Node dev server, e.g., by running `yarn start:dev` in the repo root directory.
-4. In this directory, run `docker-compose up -d`.
+5. In this directory, run `docker-compose up -d`.
-5. Point your browser at `https://localhost/` (HTTPS and no port number).
+6. Point your browser at `https://localhost/` (HTTPS and no port number).
-6. Accept the self-signed certificate.
+7. Accept the self-signed certificate.
 In Chrome, you'd click the "Advanced" button on the warning message, then click the "Proceed" link.
 You should only need to do this once;
    the browser will remember the certificate.